 Admittedly, this formula is very confusing, but it actually manages to achieve the goal.
 No matter how many characters you place between the two hyphens, Excel will always extract the correct characters using the FIND function.

 You can also easily combine FIND with IF.
 For example, you may want a certain action to happen if a specific string occurs in the cell.
-You can do this by combining IF and FIND: If the string appears, this will happen, otherwise that will happen.
+You can do this by combining IF and FIND.
+If the string appears, this will happen, otherwise that will happen.
 A problem may arise if FIND returns an error if the string does not appear.
-Therefore, you also have to use the ISERROR function.
+Therefore, you have to use the ISERROR function in addition.

 Summary

-FIND is a helpful function, especially when combined with other functions.
-It has a wide range of combination options and different applications.
-This small but useful function can help you solve many problems you encounter when creating formulas in Excel.
+The FIND function is particularly useful, especially when used in conjunction with other functions.
+It offers a broad range of combination possibilities and diverse applications.
+This compact yet powerful function can assist in resolving numerous challenges you may face when developing formulas in Excel.